 What causes back pain after pregnancy?

 It’s normal for the ligaments in your lower back and pelvic region to loosen during pregnancy to accommodate your growing baby due to the release of a hormone called relaxin.
-As the name may suggest, relaxin causes the muscles and ligaments in your pelvic region to relax.
-However, it can cause some muscles and ligaments to relax a little too much, causing nerve and joint pain.
+Relaxin, as the name suggests, causes the muscles and ligaments in your pelvic region to relax.
+However, it can cause some muscles and ligaments to relax a little too much, which can lead to nerve and joint pain.

 Relaxin stays in the body for up to six weeks postpartum.